 Why Attendance Matters

-Attending school regularly helps students feel better about school—and themselves.
-Start building this habit early so students learn right away that going to school on time, every day is important.
-Eventually good attendance will be a skill that will help them succeed in high school, college, and beyond.
+Start building this habit as early as kindergarten so students learn right away that going to school on time, every day is important.
+Regular school attendance will be a skill that will help them succeed in high school, college, and in the workplace.

 Attendance Resources for Families